TEALSK12/apcsa-public/curriculum/Unit1/Unit1-Map.md

 | [Lesson 1.06]   | _Static Methods & Method Calls_
 |:----------------|:-------------------------------
 | **Objectives**  | Students will use structure diagrams to plan complex programs.<br>Students will manage complexity by using method calls.
-| **Assessments** | Students will complete Practice-It problems, students will write a structured Pikachu program.
+| **Assessments** | Students will complete  problems, students will write a structured Pikachu program.
 | **In Class**    | LP StarFigures<br>LP PikachuChatter
 | **Reading**     |
 | **Homework**    | Outline ch 1<br>PP 1.1, 1.3